OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 Migrate vCenter Virtual Machines with OpenNebula
 ================================================================================

-vCenter Driver allows migration of VMs between different vCenter clusters (ie, OpenNebula hosts) and/or.
+vCenter Driver allows migration of VMs between different vCenter clusters (ie, OpenNebula hosts) and/or different datastores.
 Depending on the type of migration (cold, the VM is powered off, or saved; or live, the VM is migrated while running), or the target (cluster and/or datastore), several requirements needs to be met in order to migrate the machine.

 Migrating a VM Between vCenter Clusters (OpenNebula Hosts)
 ----------------------------------------------------------